-I know I am more then a week early but with all the trick or treaters calling next week I might not be have the time to do a piece then.
+I know I am a day early but with all the trick or treaters calling tomorrow I might not be have the time to do a piece then.

 1942 propaganda poster.

 Horror movies were still being made during the war these are posters from “the Uninvited” which was released a few weeks before Halloween 1944.